shamayla38/USElection2024/README.md

 ## Overview

 The repository provides forecasts for the 2024 U.S. elections using a "polls of polls" method, which aggregates data from multiple polling sources to generate more accurate predictions.
 By combining and analyzing these polls, the forecast offers a clearer picture of electoral trends and potential outcomes.
+The project was done in an entirely reproducable way and can be recreated fully using this repository.

 The raw data was downloaded from the website FiveThirtyEight at the following link: https://projects.fivethirtyeight.com/polls/president-general/2024/national/